 Unlimited: Insured may select unlimited PIP AE Coverage with MCCA involvement.
 This is the coverage required by law in Michigan prior to No-Fault Reform.

-$250,000 PIP Exclusion: Individuals who qualify for this option will not be charged a PIP premium by their auto insurer.
+$250,000 PIP Exclusion: Individuals who qualify for this option will not be charged a PIP AE premium by their auto insurer.
 If an individual chooses this option, and they are injured in an automobile accident, their medical benefits will be covered by their Qualified Health Coverage (QHC) provider.
-Individuals who purchase this option will not be eligible for PIP Allowable Expenses.
+Individuals who purchase this option will not be eligible for any PIP AE benefits.
 QHC is health or accident insurance that does not exclude or limit coverage for injuries related to auto accidents and has a deductible of $6,000 or less per person.
 Insureds who have QHC or their spouse or resident relative(s) in the same household who have QHC, or are enrolled in Medicare Parts A and B are eligible.
 If not all household residents are eligible, it is still possible to elect this option, with the exclusion applying only to eligible individuals.

 Allowable Expenses $50,000 – Medicaid Only: Allowable Expenses coverage option for insureds enrolled in Medicaid.
 A spouse and/or resident relative(s) in the same household must also be enrolled in Medicaid, be enrolled in Medicare Parts A and B, have other PIP Allowable Expenses coverage or have QHC.